Khairil Shahme Suhaimi

-Mohammad Khairil Shahme bin Suhaimi (born 16 April 1993) is a Bruneian footballer who plays for Kasuka FC and the Brunei national football team as a defender or holding midfielder.
+Mohammad Khairil Shahme bin Suhaimi (born 16 April 1993) is a Bruneian footballer who plays as a defender or holding midfielder for Brunei Super League club Kasuka and the Brunei national team.

 Club career

 Khairil began his league football career with the Brunei Youth Team playing in the Brunei Premier League II.

+IKLS

-At the end of a year-long preparation for the 27th SEA Games, he joined IKLS FC for the 2014 Brunei Premier League season, scoring two goals from defence for the Kampong Ayer-based team.
+At the end of a year-long preparation for the 27th SEA Games, Khairil joined IKLS for the 2014 Brunei Premier League season, scoring two goals from defence for the Kampong Ayer-based team.

+Tabuan Muda

 The following season, Khairil was placed in the newly-formed Tabuan Muda league team playing in the Brunei Super League in preparation for the next SEA Games which was to be held in Singapore.
 He scored his only goal for the Young Wasps against MS PDB on 22 November in a 5–1 victory.

+Indera SC

-Khairil moved to Indera SC in 2017 and shortly after was appointed club captain, replacing Afi Aminuddin who left for Kota Ranger FC.
+Khairil moved to Indera SC in 2017 and shortly after was appointed club captain, replacing Afi Aminuddin who left for Kota Ranger.
 He managed to win the Brunei FA Cup later in the season, the first ever for Indera.
 He also gained continental club competition experience at the 2020 AFC Cup.
-He scored his first and solitary league goal for Indera in their opening fixture of the 2021 Brunei Super League season against BSRC FC on 20 June.
+He scored his first and solitary league goal for Indera in their opening fixture of the 2021 Brunei Super League season against BSRC on 20 June.

+Kasuka

-Khairil left Indera to join Kasuka FC for their 2022 Brunei FA Cup campaign.
-His team finished as runners-up to DPMM FC at the conclusion of the season.
+Khairil left Indera to join Kasuka for their 2022 Brunei FA Cup campaign.
+His team finished as runners-up to DPMM at the conclusion of the season.
+In the 2023 domestic season, his team went undefeated after 16 games in the league, crowning them as champions for the shortened season.
+They repeated their feat in dramatic fashion in the following season, beating DPMM II 2–3 in their final fixture.